 2000006

-The traditional mirin is made from sticky rice, water, alcohol and sugar.
-Rice is steamed, then mixed with rice alcohol or distilled alcohol.
-Then, the Koji (ferment) is added to allow the transformation step into sugar.
-After months of fermentation, the Mirin is filtered and bottled.
+Traditional mirin is made from glutinous rice, water, alcohol, and sugar.
+The rice is steamed, then mixed with rice wine or distilled alcohol.
+Next, koji (a type of mold) is added to facilitate the conversion to sugar.
+After months of fermentation, the mirin is filtered and bottled.

-In the kitchen, it is used to soften meats and fish and allows them to be supported during cooking.
-It also brings brilliance and sucking to preparations by coating food.
+In cooking, it is used to tenderize meat and fish and helps them retain their shape during cooking.
+It also adds shine and sweetness to dishes by coating the food.

 2000004